With Apollo 11’s 50th anniversary of the moon landing behind us, my family spent the week watching Apollo-related movies.

 When the movie came out, we took my father-in-law to see it.

-He enjoyed the film but did wonder why some of the switches in the command module were not in the right place.
+He enjoyed the film.
+He did wonder why some of the switches in the command module were not in the right place.

 The rest of us looked at each other.
 We hadn’t noticed a problem.